PaloAltoNetworks/pan.dev/products/access/docs/insights/insights.md

 To see whether your tenant uses TSG IDs, go to the Prisma Access Hub, click on the Prisma Access Insights application name, and look in the **Manage Apps** section.

+## 3.0 APIs

+The 3.0 APIs are intended for cloud-managed Prisma Access customers, where the tenants have been onboarded by Palo Alto Networks using a Tenant Service Group (TSG) identifier.

+For Panorama managed, the 3.0 APIs can be used to query only the super tenant because subtenants have not migrated to v3.0.
+However, you can still query subtenant information by placing the following header on your call:

+    Prisma-Tenant:{tsg_id}:{sub_tenant_id}

+For more information regarding the 3.0 APIs, see [Getting Started with the 3.0 APIs](/access/docs/insights/getting_started-30).

+## 2.0 APIs

+**Note:** The Prisma Access Insights 2.0 APIs are deprecated.
+Please use the [3.0 APIs](/access/api/insights/3.0) instead.

+The 2.0 APIs are intended for cloud-managed Prisma Access customers, where the tenants have been onboarded by Palo Alto Networks using a Tenant Service Group (TSG) identifier.

+For Panorama managed, the 2.0 APIs can be used to query only the super tenant because subtenants have not migrated to v2.0.
+However, you can still query subtenant information by placing the following header on your call:

+    Prisma-Tenant:{tsg_id}:{sub_tenant_id}

+For more information regarding the 2.0 APIs, see [Getting Started with the 2.0 APIs](/access/docs/insights/getting_started-20).

 ## 1.0 APIs

 The 1.0 APIs are intended for all cloud-managed single tenant customers, as well as Panorama-managed